Josh Berry: 2025: Wood Brothers Racing, first career win, and playoff collapse

 On July 3, 2024, Berry signed a multi-year deal with Wood Brothers Racing to drive the No. 21 car, replacing Harrison Burton.
 He started the 2025 season with a 37th place DNF at the 2025 Daytona 500.
-About a month later, with a fourth place finish, it was the first time that the Wood Brothers finished inside the top-five at Phoenix.
-The next week, Berry scored his first career Cup Series win at Las Vegas after passing and pulling away from Daniel Suarez.
+About a month later, with a fourth-place finish, it was the first time that the Wood Brothers finished inside the top five at Phoenix.
+The next week, Berry scored his first career Cup Series win at Las Vegas after passing and pulling away from Daniel Suárez.
 This win marked the first time since the 1986 and 1987 seasons that the Wood Brothers won in back to back seasons (both won with Kyle Petty).
-After a string of back-to-back-to-back last place finishes at Darlington, St. Louis, and Bristol, Berry was eliminated at the conclusion of the round of 16.
+After a string of back-to-back-to-back last place finishes at Darlington, Gateway, and Bristol, Berry was eliminated at the conclusion of the round of 16.